-The data protection declaration is based on the terms used by the European directive and regulation giver in the adoption of the data protection basic regulation (DS-GVO).
+The data protection declaration is based on the terms used by the European Directive and Ordinance Maker when enacting the General Data Protection Regulation (DS-GVO).
 Our data protection declaration should be easy to read and understand for the public as well as for our customers and business partners.
-In order to guarantee this, we would like to explain the terms used in advance.
+To ensure this, we would like to explain the terms used in advance.

 (a) personal data

-Personal data is any information relating to an identified or identifiable natural person (hereinafter "data subject").
-As identifiable means a natural person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an on-line identifier or one or more specific characteristics expressing the physical, physiological, genetic, psychological, economic, cultural or social identity of that natural person.
+Personal data means any information relating to an identified or identifiable natural person (hereinafter "data subject").
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 Data subject means any identified or identifiable natural person whose personal data are processed by the controller.

-Processing" means any operation or set of operations which is carried out with or without the aid of automated processes and which relates to personal data, such as collection, recording, organisation, sorting, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or association, qualification, erasure or destruction.
+Processing is any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organisation, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-Profiling is any automated processing of personal data consisting of the use of such personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects relating to the work performance, economic situation, health, personal preferences, interests, reliability, conduct, whereabouts or movement of that natural person.
+Profiling is any form of automated processing of personal data which consists in using such personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects relating to that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or change of location.

-Pseudonymisation means the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the provision of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures ensuring that the personal data are not attributed to an identified or identifiable natural person.
+Pseudonymisation is the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures which ensure that the personal data are not attributed to an identified or identifiable natural person.

-The controller or data controller is the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
-Where the purposes and means of such processing are laid down by Union law or by the law of the Member States, the controller or controllers may be designated in accordance with Union law or with the law of the Member States on the basis of specific criteria.
+The controller or person responsible for processing is the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+Where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its designation may be provided for under Union or Member State law.

-The recipient is a natural or legal person, public authority, agency or other body to whom personal data are disclosed, whether or not that person is a third party.
-However, authorities which may receive personal data in the course of a specific investigation task under Union law or the law of the Member States shall not be considered as recipients.
+A recipient is a natural or legal person, public authority, agency or other body to whom personal data are disclosed, whether or not a third party.
+However, public authorities that may receive personal data in the context of a specific investigative task under Union or Member State law shall not be considered as recipients.

-Third party means any natural or legal person, public authority, agency or body other than the data subject, the controller, the processor and the persons authorised to process the personal data under the direct responsibility of the controller or processor.
+Third party means a natural or legal person, public authority, agency or other body other than the data subject, the controller, the processor and the persons authorised to process the personal data under the direct responsibility of the controller or the processor.

 In accordance with Art.
-13 DSGVO we inform you about the legal basis of our data processing.
-For users from the area of application of the data protection basic regulation (DSGVO), i.e. the EU and the EEC, the following applies, if the legal basis is not mentioned in the data protection explanation:
+13 DSGVO, we inform you about the legal basis of our data processing.
+For users from the area of application of the General Data Protection Regulation (GDPR), i.e. the EU and the EEC, the following applies if the legal basis is not mentioned in the data protection declaration:

 The legal basis for obtaining consent is Art.
 6 para.
 1 lit. a and Art.
 7 DSGVO;

-The legal basis for the processing to safeguard our legitimate interests is Art.
-6 para.
-1 lit. f DSGVO.
+The legal basis for processing to protect our legitimate interests is Art.
+6 (1) lit. f DSGVO.

-The processing of data for purposes other than those for which they were collected is governed by the provisions of Art.
+The processing of data for purposes other than those for which they were collected is determined by the requirements of Art.
 6 (4) DSGVO.

-The processing of special categories of data (pursuant to Art.
+The processing of special categories of data (in accordance with Art.
 9 (1) DSGVO) is governed by the provisions of Art.
 9 (2) DSGVO.

-We take appropriate technical and organisational measures in accordance with the legal requirements, taking into account the state of the art, the implementation costs and the type, scope, circumstances and purposes of the processing as well as the different probability of occurrence and severity of the risk for the rights and freedoms of natural persons, in order to achieve a level of protection appropriate to the risk guarantee.
+We take appropriate technical and organisational measures to ensure a level of protection appropriate to the risk, in accordance with the law and taking into account the state of the art, the cost of implementation and the nature, scope, context and purposes of the processing, as well as the varying likelihood and severity of the risk to the rights and freedoms of natural persons.

-Measures shall include, in particular, ensuring the confidentiality, integrity and availability of data by controlling physical access to, access to, inputting, disclosure, securing and separation of data.
-In addition, we have established procedures to ensure the exercise of data subjects' rights, deletion of data and reaction to data threats.
-Furthermore, we take the protection of personal data into account as early as the development or selection of hardware, software and processes, in accordance with the principle of data protection through technology design and data protection-friendly default settings.
+The measures include, in particular, ensuring the confidentiality, integrity and availability of data by controlling physical access to the data, as well as access to, input, disclosure, ensuring availability and segregation of the data.
+We also have procedures in place to ensure the exercise of data subjects' rights, deletion of data and response to data compromise.
+Furthermore, we already take the protection of personal data into account in the development and selection of hardware, software and procedures, in accordance with the principle of data protection through technology design and through data protection-friendly default settings.

-Cooperation with contract processors, joint managers and third parties
+Cooperation with processors, joint controllers and third parties

-Insofar as we disclose data to other persons and companies (contract processors, jointly responsible persons or third parties) within the scope of our processing, transfer them to them or otherwise grant them access to the data, this shall only take place on the basis of legal permission (e.g. if a transfer of the data to third parties, such as payment service providers, is necessary for the fulfilment of the contract), users have consented, a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosts, etc.).
+If, in the course of our processing, we disclose data to other persons and companies (order processors, jointly responsible persons or third parties), transmit it to them or otherwise grant them access to the data, this will only be done on the basis of a legal permission (e.g. if a transmission of the data to third parties, such as to payment service providers, is necessary for the performance of the contract), users have consented, a legal obligation provides for this or on the basis of our legitimate interests (e.g. when using agents, web hosts, etc.).

-Insofar as we disclose, transmit or otherwise grant access to data to other companies of our group of companies, this is done in particular for administrative purposes as a legitimate interest and beyond that on a basis corresponding to the legal requirements.
-You can find our partners at: www.esm-pirna.de/unternehmen/partner/
+If we disclose or transfer data to other companies in our group of companies or otherwise grant them access, this is done in particular for administrative purposes as a legitimate interest and, in addition, on a basis that complies with the legal requirements.
+You can find our partners under: <link

 Transfers to third countries

-If we process data in a third country (i.e. outside the European Union (EU), the European Economic Area (EEA) or the Swiss Confederation) or if this is done in the context of the use of third party services or disclosure or transfer of data to other persons or companies, this only occurs if it is done to fulfil our (pre)contractual obligations, on the basis of your consent, a legal obligation or on the basis of our legitimate interests.
-Subject to express consent or contractually required transfer, we process or allow the data to be processed only in third countries with a recognised level of data protection such as a contractual obligation through so-called standard protection clauses of the EU Commission, the existence of certifications or binding internal data protection regulations (Art.
-44 to 49 DSGVO, information page of the EU Commission).
+If we process data in a third country (i.e. outside the European Union (EU), the European Economic Area (EEA) or the Swiss Confederation) or do so in the context of using third-party services or disclosing or transferring data to other persons or companies, this will only be done if it is done to fulfil our (pre-)contractual obligations, on the basis of your consent, due to a legal obligation or on the basis of our legitimate interests.
+Subject to express consent or contractually required transfer, we only process or have the data processed in third countries with a recognised level of data protection on the basis of special guarantees, such as contractual obligation through so-called standard protection clauses of the EU Commission, the existence of certifications or binding internal data protection regulations (Art.
+44 to 49 DSGVO).

 Rights of the data subject

-Every data subject shall have the right, granted by the European directive and regulation maker, to obtain from the controller confirmation as to whether personal data relating to him or her are being processed.
-If a data subject wishes to exercise this right of confirmation, he or she may at any time contact an employee of the controller.
+Every data subject shall have the right, granted by the European Directive and the Regulation, to obtain confirmation from the controller as to whether personal data concerning him or her are being processed.
+If a data subject wishes to exercise this right, he or she may, at any time, contact any employee of the controller.

-Any person concerned by the processing of personal data has the right, granted by the European directive and regulation maker, to obtain at any time, free of charge, from the controller, information on the personal data relating to him which have been stored and a copy of that information.
-Furthermore, the European Data Protection Supervisor has granted the data subject access to the following information:
+Any person concerned by the processing of personal data has the right, granted by the European Directive and Regulation, to obtain from the controller, at any time and free of charge, information about the personal data stored about him or her and a copy of that information.
+Furthermore, the European Directive and Regulation has granted the data subject access to the following information:

-the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations
+the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular in the case of recipients in third countries or international organisations

-the existence of a right to the rectification or erasure of personal data concerning him or her or to the limitation of the processing carried out by the controller or of a right to object to such processing
+the existence of a right to obtain the rectification or erasure of personal data concerning them or to obtain the restriction of processing by the controller or a right to object to such processing

 the existence of a right of appeal to a supervisory authority